Bicycle map: History

+In the 2010's bike maps were expanded.
+American policy makers demanded a separated bike lanes and car roads.
+Despite this, more bike lanes have been created but most roads for bicycling on maps are shared with car roads.
+Merged bike paths and car roads are preferred for cities with smaller vehicles like in Europe.

 Today, many cities or local advocacy groups produce bicycle maps.
-Often this still takes the form of a full-size paper map, but increasingly, people seem to be relying on online maps and automatic wayfinding applications.
+Often this still takes the form of a full-size paper map, but increasingly, online maps and automatic wayfinding applications have become commonplace.
 Numerous such applications have been developed around the needs and interests of cyclists.

 Bike routing webmaps

 A great variety of web-based route planning tools have been developed in the last couple of decades.
 In recent years, these have become increasingly multi-modal in nature, offering directions for cyclists, pedestrians, transit users, etc. Routing instructions for cyclists are now included in major web map services such as Google Maps, and OpenStreetMap, but not in other major competitors such as Bing maps, Apple Maps, etc.

+Geographic information systems (GIS) like Google Maps and Apple Maps have integrated bike routes to their interfaces.
+These applications serve as bike maps since they can route cyclists, show road conditions, and have options to bypass busy roads and hills.
+Online bike maps are useful to denote service stations and dangerous areas that change over time since users can input data through programs like Bikemaps.org and Opencyclemap.org.

 Web-based mapping efforts have often been hampered by the lack of detailed data on street conditions of interest to cyclists, and even of basic infrastructure like bikeways and lanes.
-One very promising development in this area is the rapid growth of OpenStreetMap.
-Many of the first OpenStreetMap contributors were avid cyclists and OpenStreetMap now offers some of the most detailed data on bike routes and bike infrastructure in much of the world.
+One promising development in this area is the rapid growth of OpenStreetMap.
+Many of the first OpenStreetMap contributors were avid cyclists and OpenStreetMap offers some of the most detailed data on bike routes and bike infrastructure in much of the world.
 Open-source tools like OpenTripPlanner and the Open Source Routing Machine have developed fairly advanced routing algorithms that can make use of OpenStreetMap data to offer turn by turn directions for cyclists.